Three ways to determine a person's immigration status in the United States

 8. Receiving a reply by mail.
 The answer to your inquiry by FOIA will come to you by mail.

-- The processing time for your request depends on the service you submitted it to, but usually it is from 1 to 3 months.
-The SVR may take even longer due to the large queue of requests by FOIA.
+- The processing time for your request depends on the service you submitted it to, but it is usually 1-3 months.
+The SVR may take even longer due to the large queue of FOIA requests.

 - To understand how your immigration history (obtained by requesting FOIA information) will affect future immigration applications or case in immigration court, you need to consult a licensed immigration attorney.